rsnobles/website-template/README.md

 ## Editing the website

 You can edit the website directly on GitHub.
+Basic auth credentials for non-production environments: `USER` / `PASS`.

 > NOTE: These are example instructions provided by the website-template.
 Modify these so that they apply to your site.
 If there are multiple people working on the website, and dev branch is being actively developed, it is recommended to configure the project so that new content is created to stag branch instead of dev.